stefanwiebe/wp-rest-api-sidebars/readme.txt

 note: to enable you to use any version/branch of the [WP REST API][] plugin during this rapid development phase there is currently no good way to check if it is active.
 Therefore make sure that it is before you activate this plugin.

 [WP REST API]: https://wordpress.org/plugins/rest-api

+== Changelog ==

+= 0.1.1 =
+* Now using a plugin specific endpoint namespace: /wp-rest-api-sidebars/v1
+* Including widgets in the /sidebars/{id} response

+== Upgrade Notice ==

+= 0.1.1 =
+This release changes the endpoint namespace and therefore breaks compatibility with any active clients.